total-typescript/total-typescript-book/book-content/chapters/15-designing-your-types.md

 ### Exercise 7: Sandwich Permutations

-n this exercise, we want to build a `Sandwich` type.
+In this exercise, we want to build a `Sandwich` type.

 This `Sandwich` is expected to encompass all possible combinations of three types of bread (`"rye"`, `"brown"`, `"white"`) and three types of filling (`"cheese"`, `"ham"`, `"salami"`):